6.4 Master’s Level Consultation

 - Criminal Justice;

-- Juvenile Justice;
+- Juvenile Justice; or

 - Human Services related fields (e.g., child welfare, mental health, substance abuse, and developmental disabilities).